MauCariApa-com/windows-11-fonts/README.md

-Here’s the revised version of the `README.md` file, integrating licensing clarity while ensuring compliance with Microsoft's proprietary font restrictions:

----

 # Windows 11 Stock Fonts Repository

 Welcome to the **Windows 11 Stock Fonts** repository, provided by **MauCariApa.com**.
 This collection showcases the default fonts included in Windows 11, offering a comprehensive resource for designers, developers, and typography enthusiasts.